Internal Links

 astronomy producers and their assistants materialise and dematerialise, as do magazine editors: you count them in and you count them out.

-Throughout all this I've continued observing the Night Sky and writing about it and I've totally ignored my critics.
-When I was 15, in
+Throughout all this I've simply continued observing the Night Sky and occasionally writing about it.

 1973, I built a 22cm reflector, including grinding and polishing the optics and testing them.
 Everything was put together